foureight84/CallAttendantNext/README.md

+# Preface

+I wasn't aware of an existing maintained fork of the original project at the time of this release.
+If you stumbled across this project, https://github.com/thess/callattendant is being actively maintained.

 # Call Attendant Next

 A TypeScript/Next.js port of the [callattendant](https://github.com/emxsys/callattendant) Python project by Bruce Schubert — an automated call screener and voicemail system for landlines using a USB modem.